lexicHQ/docs/building-a-bot.md

 ![](no-flow.png)

-It is possible to use a second "go to" here in order to take the user to a dedicated __no flow__ intent or send to a default intent to restart the conversation.
+It is possible to use a second "go to" here in order to take the user to a dedicated __no flow__ block or send to a default block to restart the conversation.

 ### User Variables